 - A copy of the EEO Report and Confidentiality Statement must be sent to Academic HR.

-- Using PeopleAdmin: The search chair must send an Electronic 'Request of Approval by OIE to Interview'.
+- Using PageUp: The search chair must send an Electronic Recommend for Interview.

-- Using PeopleAdmin, the search committee chair should request and receive approval by OIE before interviewing applicants.
-Request approval to interview by following these instructions - HR Job Aid: How to Request Approval to Interview.
+- Using PageUp, the search committee chair should request and receive approval by OIE before interviewing applicants.

 - HR Guide: Learn more about conducting successful interviews